2022 AFC Women's Asian Cup: Ranking of third-placed teams

 The top two teams qualified for the quarter finals.

-Results against the fourth-placed teams of each group were not counted in determining the ranking of the third-placed teams.
+Due to the withdrawal of India in group A, results against the fourth-placed teams of each group B and C were not counted in determining the ranking of the third-placed teams.

 Knockout stage

 Bracket

 The losers of the quarter-final matches entered play-offs, the format of which depended on Australia's results in the tournament.

 Quarter-finals

 The winners qualified for the 2023 FIFA Women's World Cup.
-The losers, with the exception of Australia, entered the play-offs.
+The losers, except for Australia, entered the play-offs.